Is Baja California Sur safe? (2024)

 If you are starting your road trip north and driving south, you will need no less than 14 days to enjoy some of the best things to do in Baja like diving, visiting Valley De Guadalupe, exploring the many beaches of Mulege, and learning the history of the region in Loreto before arriving in Cabo San Lucas.

-Is Baja California dangerous: final thoughts
+Is Baja California Sur safe: final thoughts

 But here’s the deal:

-Baja California is a popular destination for millions of Americans and tourists from other countries.
+Baja Sur is a popular destination for millions of Americans and tourists from other countries.
 When traveling around Baja California, you will see many cars with license plates from many American states, which will make you think that this is a safe area.

 Much of the crime and violence that occurs in Baja California is related to cartel activity.
 Still, your safety is not a guarantee whether you are on a busy street in Cabo surrounded by other tourists or in a sleepy beach town with a low crime rate.